 Dawn is an award-winning writer working in theatre, film, TV, VR and radio.

-She is currently under commission to the National Theatre to write SALT, which will be performed by youth theatre groups around the country as part of Connections 2019.
+Her play SALT, commissioned by the National Theatre, will be performed by youth theatre groups around the UK and abroad as part of Connections 2019.

 In 2013, Dawn participated in the prestigious Channel Four television writing scheme, 4 Screenwriting 2013.
 Her feature film script The Squatter’s Handbook won the UK Film Council’s 25 Words or Less pitching competition in 2005.